Merci-chao/userChrome.js/README.md

 - This script is more like a meticulous tab extension than a simple multi-row tweak.
 It consolidates thousands of lines of logic and styling into a single file, yet remains as manageable as a typical script.
 It is a hardcore implementation built with perfection and performance in mind.
 The number of lines is never a concern during development — just as *Tab Mix Plus* could never be achieved with only a few hundred lines of code.
 However, if you prefer something simple and fully understandable in coding — providing a stronger sense of safety and allowing you to easily make changes at will — this may not be your favorite choice.

 - Always use scripts and files from sources you trust.
+Malicious code can cause severe damage, such as corrupting your files, hacking into your accounts, or stealing sensitive information like bank and credit card details.

 ## Installation
 1. Install the script loader (*userChrome.js*).
 Skip to step 3 if you already have one in use.
 There are several script loaders available: